mxmssh/IDAmetrics/README.md

 # Metrics efficiency analysis

-We tested metrics to find bugs in the following list of vulnerable apps: http://goo.gl/4dKypy
+We tested metrics to predict bugs in the following list of vulnerable apps: http://goo.gl/4dKypy

 The raw results are here: http://goo.gl/Kl0qBa

+# sorter.py

+This IDA Python script aimed to prioritize some test cases based on their coverage complexity.
+By default Halstead B metric is used to get coverage complexity.
+Also script excludes not unique cases based on executed trace.

 #Bugs